September 21 ,2018

 How many security zones do I need?

 As an example, the above-mentioned Helix panel can support up to 96 zones.
 That should be enough for most small to medium size structures.
 You also have panels like the IQ Panel 2 from Qolsys.
-It is one of the most advanced security panels currently available and it can support up to 128 wireless zones.
+It is one of the most advanced safety panels currently available and it can support up to 128 wireless zones.

 How will the system communicate with the monitoring station?